 73% of recruiters have made successful hires through social media.
 [Jobvite]

 Social media channels provide quick ways to find relevant candidates for open positions.
-Furthermore, Jobvite reveals, 59% hires made through social media are considered to be of the “highest quality”.
+Furthermore, Jobvite reveals that 59% of hires made through social media are considered to be of the “highest quality”.
 This is because social media allows an easy way to connect with people who already possess an interest in your company as well as the relevant skills for it.

-By allowing employees to share job ads and spread the good word of your brand, you need to spend less money on expensive ads.
+When you encourage employees to share job ads and spread a good word about your brand, you need to spend less money on expensive ads.
 It’s also a more credible way to get traction and sustain a strong employer brand.

-Takeaway: Encourage employees to share job ads and positive experiences with your company.
+Takeaway: Encourage employees to share job ads and talk about positive experiences they have had in your company.
 Invest in the content employees put out there and inspire employees to start discussions around your company as an employer.
 The focus should be building relationships, not spamming.

 Employee advocates have 420 Facebook friends, 400 LinkedIn contacts, and 360 twitter followers on average.
 [Smarp]

 How much work goes into building your company’s following?
 You likely run Twitter ads, Facebook ads, Instagram ads and use a variety of social growth hacking tools to build your social presence.
 Consider the individual networks of your employees.
 Your social influence could greatly increase without ever needing to get the people in their networks to follow your company account.
 If they engage with your content on an employee’s social account, you are still raising brand awareness and engaging them.

 While your employee's Facebook friends may not be as interested in your company because Facebook is more of a personal, inner circle network, your employee's LinkedIn and Twitter followers could very well be interested in your company news, posts, and content.
 By leveraging your employees’ LinkedIn and Twitter accounts, they get an opportunity to interact with your content.